macrochen123/SPE_PP/ReadMe.txt

 This is an implement of SPE_PP

 What's SPE_PP?
 answer: this is a searchable public encryption scheme with privacy protection.
+In additional, theres are other solutions as well. for example, the public key encryption with keyword search..

 Prerequisites